Mayanksingh121/Mayanksingh121/README.md

 ## About Me

 - 🌱 I’m currently learning Web Developement.
-- 💼 I’m working in Cognizant.
+- 💼 I’m working at Cognizant.
 - 📫 How to reach me: mt029322@gmail.com.